-Weaknesses in the supply chain that were brought to the forefront by the pandemic should have made it clear that understanding supplier risk management and why its implementation is crucial should be top of mind for today’s procurement executives.
+The pandemic brought to the forefront inherent, but unrecognized, weaknesses in the supply chain.
+It seems like that should have made it clear that understanding supplier risk management and why its implementation is crucial should be top of mind for today’s procurement executives.

-However, Deloitte’s Global 2021 Chief Procurement Officer (CPO) Survey revealed that supplier risk was only the sixth highest priority and 52 percent of respondents said their company did not use supplier risk management tools.
+However, Deloitte’s Global 2021 Chief Procurement Officer (CPO) Survey revealed that supplier risk was only the sixth highest priority.
+Fifty-two percent of respondents said their company did not use supplier risk management tools.

 Software companies that offer supplier risk management solutions, however, are taking it more seriously.
 In SAP Ariba’s 2022 Q4 features update there are six updates to the Supplier Risk Management module.
 That’s a lot of updates to one module for a single release.

-Supplier risk management is an evolving discipline in operations management for manufacturers, retailers, financial services companies and government agencies – any scenario where an organization is dependent on suppliers to achieve business objectives.
+Supplier risk management is an evolving discipline in operations management for manufacturers, retailers, financial services companies and government agencies.
+That means any scenario where an organization is dependent on suppliers to achieve business objectives.
 Managing supplier risk is about managing the potential for disruptions in your company’s supply chain due to an unforeseen impactful event.

 Other types of risk may involve sensitive data and the potential for information losses, or even environmental impacts.